splunk-soar-connectors/secureapplication/README.md

 [test connectivity](#action-test-connectivity) - Validate the asset configuration for connectivity using supplied configuration <br>
 [create new policy](#action-create-new-policy) - Create a policy for an attack or vulnerability at runtime <br>
+[create new policy for http transaction header](#action-create-new-policy-for-http-transaction-header) - Create a policy for headers in HTTP transactions <br>
 [delete policy](#action-delete-policy) - Delete a runtime policy given its ID <br>
 [get policy by id](#action-get-policy-by-id) - Retrieve details of a specific policy using its ID <br>
 [list all policies](#action-list-all-policies) - Fetch and display all existing policies <br>